 enrollment “surged by about 10 percent…in the Washington region, as students of various age groups and socioeconomic levels sought affordable higher education” (de Vise).

 Recognizing the growth of community college attendance, President Obama held the first White House Summit on Community Colleges in 2010 where he announced his goal “to graduate an additional 5 million community college students by 2020” (Johnson).
-Initially, Obama aimed to reach this objective through the $35 million Completion by Design program funded by Bill and Melinda Gates, which would financially assist community colleges in nine different states for five years.
+Initially, Obama aimed to reach this objective through the $35 million Completion by Design program funded by Bill and Melinda Gates, which would financially assist community colleges in nine states for five years.
 Additionally, Obama guaranteed $1 million donations through the Aspen Prize for Community College Excellence for top community colleges in the country.
 During the summit, Obama justified his support for community colleges with the growing job market stating, "In the coming years, jobs requiring at least an associate's degree are going to grow twice as fast as jobs that don't require college” (Johnson).
 Moreover, Obama stressed the importance of forming partnerships between employers and community colleges.
 While tuition-free community college was not yet mentioned during this summit, Johnson explains that the Obama administration had been increasing student funding since 2009 through The American Recovery and Reinvestment Act, which expanded federal Pell Grant funds, workforce training programs, and financial assistance for community college work-study programs (Johnson).

 Today, America’s College Promise contends to achieve the same objectives that Obama pursued six years ago at the White House Summit.
-In an attempt to strengthen the future American working class, Obama is proposing “a new partnership with states to help them waive tuition in high-quality programs for responsible students, while promoting key reforms to help more students complete at least two years of college” (Office of the Press Secretary).
+In an attempt to strengthen the future American working class, Obama is proposing “a new partnership with states to help them waive tuition in high-quality programs for responsible students, while promoting key reforms to help more students complete at least two years of college” (“FACT SHEET”).
 Throughout his proposal, Obama emphasizes that the initiative is for “responsible students” who will have to maintain a 2.5 GPA in order to remain eligible for this tuition-free opportunity.
 While the proposal mentions that three-quarters of the tuition money will come from federal funds, with states expected to pay the difference, the document does not mention where the federal funds will be appropriated from.
-Overall, Obama suggested that America’s College Promise “will require everyone to do their part: community colleges must strengthen their programs and increase the number of students who graduate, states must invest more in higher education and training, and students must take responsibility for their education, earn good grades, and stay on track to graduate” (Office of the Press Secretary).
+Overall, Obama suggested that America’s College Promise “will require everyone to do their part: community colleges must strengthen their programs and increase the number of students who graduate, states must invest more in higher education and training, and students must take responsibility for their education, earn good grades, and stay on track to graduate” (“FACT SHEET”).

 America’s College Promise v.
 Tennessee Promise

-America's College Promise proposal has resulted in an outcry of questions, and a demand for answers, from the general public.
+Obama’s announcement of his America's College Promise proposal has resulted in an outcry of questions, and a demand for answers, from the general public.
 After all, is it economically and realistically feasible to provide students with two free years of community college?
 And, why should free post-secondary education be provided to students after high school?
 Without being aware of the Tennessee Promise scholarship program, people do not realize that many of these questions can be answered by studying the effects and results that this scholarship program has had on the lives of students so far.